w5xd/NyeVikingPowerMonitor/README.md

  <br/>Foward voltage calibration correction (+/-5%) range
  <br/>Reflected voltage calibration correction (+/-5%) range
  </p><p>
- Setting the EEPROM values is accomplished using a magic switch switch sequence followed by turning the front panel HOLD pot.
+ Setting the EEPROM values is accomplished using the back panel pushbutton switch followed by turning the front panel HOLD pot.
 See the code for full instructions.
  </p>